SnowQannik/SnowQannik/README.md

 - 👋 Hi, I’m Uditanshu Khatri (@SnowQannik)
-- 👀 I’m interested in Algorithm Design and coding!
+- 👀 I’m interested in AI!
 - 🌱 I’m a new grad from New Jersey Institute of Technology and completed my Master's degree in Computer Science.
 - 💞️ I’m looking for a full time role in software devlopment and expand my knowledge.
 - 📫 You can reach me at my email udkhatri23@gmail.com